 2020 has been full of unique challenges for educators and students.
 Many of you are juggling shifting deadlines, new enrollment processes, and new systems for sending students to college this year.
 In our September 2020 webinar, we break down how to help students plan for college during COVID-19 and share resources to keep you on track.
 More resources like those in this webinar can be found in the Texas OnCourse Academy under College Costs, Admissions and Application Process, and Financial Aid Application Process.

 This month we were joined by Dr. Dakota Doman, senior director for strategy and policy at the Texas Higher Education Coordinating Board.
 Dr. Doman led us through an informative discussion covering enrollment trends at both two-year and four-year institutions, admission updates, tuition adjustments, and changes in testing requirements.

-When it comes to planning for student admission this year, here are three things Dr. Doman says you should know:
+When it comes to college planning during COVID-19, here are three things Dr. Doman says you should know:

 - Make sure students are filling out the FAFSA and TASFA.
 Students are likely to be even more distracted this year, and telling them once may not be enough.
 Follow up with students about filling out financial aid applications, even if you are not their adviser.

 - Colleges may cost more this year.
 Make sure you are communicating about extra fees to students and families.
 Many families are under the impression that college costs will be down due to COVID-19.
 In fact, tuition has increased by up to 2.5% at some institutions due to an increase in online course offerings.